 Aim to provide services to everyone regardless of time and place

-The aim of the key project is to improve clients’ access to services supporting functional capacity and self-management of health and make health and social services easier to find.
+The aim of the key project was to improve clients’ access to services supporting functional capacity and self-management of health and make health and social services easier to find.

-The key project is divided into three packages:
+The key project was divided into three packages:

 Package 1: Reform of the healthcare and social welfare process – focus on the client

 The package had the following categories:

 1.1 Drawing up of the public service pledge